Blurred background with gradient colors of pink, yellow, green, and blue.

 Why I formalized the work

-The difference between Climb Up and most leadership development is that I’m not working from theory.
-I understand the environments your leaders are operating in because I spent nearly two decades inside them - building teams, leading at scale, and operating under pressure.
+The difference between Climb Up and most leadership development: I'm not working from theory.
+I spent 11 years inside the environments your leaders are operating in.
+I know what the pressure feels like, which gaps show up first, and which interventions actually work.

 A woman with curly brown hair smiling, leaning on a metal railing by the river with a city skyline in the background, wearing a beige button-up shirt and white ripped jeans.